lexahl/iis-4b939/content/pages/indigenous-awareness.md

     colors: colors-e
     variant: variant-a
     title: Indigenous Awareness
-    subtitle: 'Adapted from Elvin Baum''s, "Why can''t we all just get along" 200'
+    subtitle: 'Adapted from Elvin Baum''s, "Why can''t we all just get along."'
     text: >-
       With the globalization of business, increased diversity in the workplace and multicultural emphasis in society, cultural awareness has become one